4zmyyy/Belajar-Python-/README.md

 ## What I've Learned So Far

-So far, I’ve learned some basic Python concepts, such as:
+So far, I’ve learned some Python concepts, such as:
 - **Variables and Data Types**: How to store data in variables.
 - **User Input**: Creating programs that can interact with users.
 - **Conditionals (`if-else`)**: Making decisions based on certain conditions.